Direct Clinical Patient Care Experience | PA Admissions

 Researcher or Research Assistant (Must be human patients)

 Surgical Technician or Assistant

 Shadowing a PA or MD/DO or NP (cannot be used for the majority of the hours)

 Frequently Asked Questions about Patient Care Experience

 Do you accept experience as a caregiver?

 Patient care experience earned as a caregiver may or may not be accepted and is at the discretion of the Admissions Committee at the time of the application.
-For the experience to be accepted, the hours need to be conducted in a facility such as an assisted living or care facility and require a high level of medical responsibility (taking manual vitals on a daily basis, administering medications, wound care, feeding tube management, etc.).
+For the experience to be accepted, the applicant must be a Certified Nursing Assistant (CNA).
+The hours need to be conducted in a facility such as an assisted living or care facility and require a high level of medical responsibility (taking manual vitals on a daily basis, administering medications, wound care, feeding tube management, etc.).
 We will not accept experience with family members.
 Providing comfort, assisting with activities of daily living, and medication distribution will not be viewed competitively enough to count as sole patient care experience.
-A person with a Certified Nursing Assistant/Aid (CNA) license has experience that is more likely to be accepted.

 Do you accept experience as a pharmacy technician?

 Retail pharmacy technicians are not usually accepted, but there have been occasions when hours earned in a hospital setting have counted.
 It will depend on how much medical interaction you have with patients.

 Do you accept experience as medical lab scientist or technologist?